About

 Now that you know how to calculate your Agency Gross Income AGI on a Project or Client, you can calculate some other useful metrics like Average Billable Rate (ABR) to figure out what types of engagements you’re most efficient at earning revenue at, and how closely you’re hitting budgets overall.

-We like using Average Billable Rates (ABR) because, like EBITDA, it helps level the playing field compared to Gross Margin, and is also much easier/faster to calculate across different parts of your agency.
+We like using Average Billable Rates (ABR) because, like EBITDA, it helps level the playing field compared to Delivery Margin, and is also much easier/faster to calculate across different parts of your agency.

 It’s also a really useful metric to use when trying to model out revenue capacity, or breaking down your sales pipeline into hours.